Finally, the most wonderful month of the year is here!

 Whatever answer you would give to that question, I wish you a wonderful month of December with a lot of stimulating reads here on Völkerrechtsblog.

 Cathérine is a postdoctoral research fellow at the Academy for European Human Rights Protection (University of Cologne) and an affiliated researcher at the Human Rights Centre (University of Ghent).
 Her research is often socio-legal in nature and focuses on subjects such as procedural justice, perceived discrimination, Islamophobia as well as #MeToo and ‘Himpathy’.
-She follows the case law of the ECtHR and regularly contributes to third party interventions to the Court.
-She is a Managing Editor of Völkerrechtsblog.
+She is a member of the Scientific Advisory Board at Völkerrechtsblog.